seek4science/seek/help/user-guide/isa-json-compliant-experiment.md

 Experiment Sample Templates act as blueprints to create Sample Types within ISA Studies and ISA Assays.
 The same Experiment Sample Template can be applied multiple times to create Sample Types in different ISA Studies or ISA Assays.

 The ISA Study Sources, Samples and ISA Assay Samples tables are Sample Types associated with the ISA Study or ISA Assay and can only be accessed through the ISA Study or ISA Assay interface.
-The tables can only be created starting from an existing Experiment Sample Templates.
+The tables can only be created starting from an existing Experiment Sample Template.

 ## Platform-wide and project specific Experiment Sample Templates